vignesh2496/Digital-Stopwatch/README.md

 # Digital-Stopwatch
-Simulation of a digital stopwatch
+Simulation of a digital stopwatch using the NI Multisim software